happyputi/BDF-manual-en-new/source/guide/SCF.rst

    $end

-Exact exchange terms and related term components for custom hybrid functionals, double hybrid functionals
+Customize the exact HF-exchange term in hybrid functionals, double hybrid functionals
 -----------------------------------------------------------

-For some calculations, the user may need to manually adjust the exact commutative component of the functional to achieve satisfactory accuracy.
-In this case, you can add the keyword "facex" to the "$scf" module, for example, if you want to change the exact commutative component of the B3LYP functional from the default 20% to 15%, you can write it
+For some calculations, the user may need to manually adjust the exact HF-exchange of an XC functional to achieve satisfactory accuracy.
+In this case, you can add the keyword "facex" to the "$scf" module, for example, if you want to change the exact HF-exchange of the B3LYP functional from the default 20% to 15%, you can write it

 .. code-block:: bdf